Subdivision-Based Mesh Convolution Networks

 \subsubsection{Stride}

-In 2D CNNs, stride controls how densely the convolution is applied to the image.
-Since a 2D convolution with a stride larger than 1 reduces the resolution of the 2D feature map, it often is used for down-sampling, acting as a pooling layer with parameters.
+In 2D CNNs, stride determines how densely the convolution is applied to the image.
+Because a 2D convolution with a stride greater than 1 reduces the resolution of the 2D feature map, it is frequently used for downsampling, acting as a pooling layer with parameters.

 Thus, we also define a strided convolution based on the mesh pyramid.
-When the mesh convolution has a stride, it is only applied to the central face of a group of adjacent faces mapping to the same face in the coarser mesh.
+When the mesh convolution has a stride, it is only applied to the central face of a group of faces that merge into a single face in the coarser mesh.
 Since 1-to-4 Loop subdivision is used throughout {\SubdivNet}, the stride size is 2.
 To support an arbitrary stride size $s$, one can choose a 1-to-$s^2$ split subdivision scheme rather than the Loop subdivision scheme when remeshing the input.
-See Sec.~\ref{sec:meshgen} for further details.
+See Sec.~\ref{sec:meshgen} for further discussion of remeshing.